localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 You can navigate to the LocalStack logs via localstack logs to see the Snowflake emulator in action.
 To connect your existing Snowflake app to the emulator, all you need to do is add the Snowflake Host name as snowflake.localhost.localstack.cloud while specifying mock credentials for your Snowflake user, password, and account.
 Note that LocalStack at no point talks to the real Snowflake instance — Everything runs locally, giving you the full power and flexibility to develop and test your data applications locally, without depending on real cloud resources.!

 For a more detailed, real-world example check out our sample application on GitHub (WIP).

+## Next steps

+As an early adopter of the LocalStack Snowflake emulator, we’ll be banking on essential feedback as we continue to push out new features & enhancements.
+The foundation for our next steps in the development of the Snowflake emulator lies in **parity**, **performance**, and **developer experience**, and our promise to provide the best tooling to empower data engineers across the entire software development lifecycle (SDLC).

+Stay tuned for more news and awesome features in the upcoming months!
+We're diligently refining and enhancing our current offering, and here are some features you can expect in the upcoming months:

+-   Support for data persistence & state snapshots with Cloud Pods
+-   Full emulation of DB roles, role-based access control, and row-level security policies
+-   Enhanced support for table streams and CDC use cases
+-    Advanced integration with other storage/streaming cloud services in LocalStack (AWS Glue, Kinesis Firehose, S3, AppFlow, etc)
+-   Tooling for test data management and preseeding the emulator with data from a real Snowflake instance

+We are excited to have the privilege of working with our community to accelerate cloud and data development processes.
+LocalStack is poised to change the cloud development landscape, and we are looking forward to your continued support and feedback!

+## Learn more

+-   Check out our demo video on running Snowflake applications locally.
+-   Watch the webinar on testing data pipelines with the Snowflake emulator.
+-   Navigate to our [documentation](https://snowflake.localstack.cloud/introduction/) & [tutorials](https://snowflake.localstack.cloud/tutorials/) to try out various features.
+-   Have questions?
+Join the [LocalStack Slack Community](https://localstack.cloud/slack) to get help.

+New to LocalStack?
+Create a [free account today](https://app.localstack.cloud/sign-up) and [get started](https://snowflake.localstack.cloud/getting-started/installation/)!